 Instructor: James Taylor

-Provides broad understanding of war and peace through three main components: 1) theories of just war and pacifism, 2) changing conceptions of war and peace in Western philosophical tradition, 3) theologically-informed response to recent warfare in the Balkans, with the goal of a distinctively Christian response to war, peace and reconciliation.
-Elective credit for Philosophy, Political Science, and Peace and Conflict Studies.
+Provides a broad understanding of war and peace through three main components: 1) theories of just war and pacifism; 2) changing conceptions of war and peace in the Western philosophical tradition; 3) theologically informed responses to recent warfare in the Balkans, with the goal of a distinctively Christian response to war, peace and reconciliation.
+Fulfills core philosophy requirement for Gordon students and elective credit for Philosophy, Political Science, and Peace and Conflict Studies.

 Course IV